yeshwanth-ds/mern-advanced-authentication/README.md

 # Advanced Auth Project 🔒

-Welcome to the **Advanced Auth Tutorial Project**!
+Welcome to the **Advanced Auth Project**!
 This application serves as a comprehensive authentication system, allowing users to sign up, log in, verify their email, and manage their accounts securely.

 ## 🛠️ Features